inancgumus/learngo/02-write-your-first-program/README.md

 That's all!
 Enjoy!

----

 ## NOTE:

-* BTW, There's a new *Go Modules* support which allows you to run your programs in any directory that you want.
-After the section ends, you'll also find an information about it.
+* There is a new *Go Modules* support that allows you to run your programs in any directory that you want.
+It's still an experimental feature, when it stabilizes, I'll update the course and include Go Modules as well.

 > For more tutorials: [https://blog.learngoprogramming.com](https://blog.learngoprogramming.com)
 >